soyrex/osx-signature-updater/README.md

 ## What?
 This is a simple python script that will download an HTML file to replace the content of your Mail signature with the HTML file.
 To make this work, you'll need to store the signature HTML on a server somewhere - i wrote a PHP script that accepts a username as an argument and outputs the company signature with the correct name.
 You can see the sample PHP file in the resources/ directory

+## Installation
+1. I put the python script into /usr/local/bin/
+2. Create an Automator app that uses a shell script to call the python script.
+3. Put the automator app into your user's startup (this should auto update your signature each time you login to OSX).

+## WARNINGS
+This has ONLY been tested on 6 machines in my office.
+It might explode.
+Use at your own risk, I accept NO responsibility.